mxiuwang/git-practice/Scenario_2/readme.md

     A---B master-your-name
     ```
     </details>
-1. Rebase your changes on top of the new changes pulled from the remote `master-your-name`
+1. Rebase your changes on top of the new changes pulled from the remote `master-<your-name>`
     <details>
     <summary>Solution</summary>

-    1. Update `master-your-name` with the latest changes from Git
+    1. Update `master-<your-name>` with the latest changes from Git
         ```console
         $ git checkout master-your-name
         $ git pull origin master-your-name